dotnet/training-tutorials/content/asp.net/getting-started/controllers-actions.md

 }
 ```

-In the above scenario, the route assumes the controller's attribute and the action is built upon it.
-You can also override the base of the route for the action if you prepend the route with a forward slash:
+In the above scenario, the action assumes the controller's route and builds upon it.
+You can also override the base for that specific action if you prepend the route with a forward slash:

 ```c#
     [Route("peeps")]